Carlton Rose: Professional football

 After graduating from Michigan, Rose played professional football in the United States Football League (USFL) for the Michigan Panthers in 1984 and Los Angeles Express in 1985 and in the Canadian Football League (CFL) for the Ottawa Rough Riders.
 He also played two games in the National Football League (NFL) for the Washington Redskins as a replacement player during the 1987 NFL strike.

-Later years
+Later life

 Rose died of a stroke in 2006 at age 44.